 In stark contrast, 96% of buyers do not trust ads or paid marketing – so that route may yield fairly underwhelming results.

 Content is an integral part of SEO – even when it comes to eCommerce.
 Content assets can come in handy for gaining trust, educating buyers, attracting organic traffic, generating leads, and engaging audiences.
 Further, content marketing can help prospects at different stages of the buyer’s journey – from awareness to decision – while tipping the scales in your favor.

 Don’t believe us?
 Take a look at Shopify!
-The eCommerce store of eCommerce stores managed to increase its paying customer base by a whopping 55% – all through the power of blogging!
+This popular eCommerce platform managed to increase its paying customer base by a whopping 55% – all through the power of blogging!
 Each blog that offered value to the reader helped cement the company as a formidable brand, which trickled down to profitability.
 Every eCommerce store should take a leaf out of Shopify’s book to capitalize on content creation.